 Career experience: Sir David was previously chief executive of: Network Rail Limited; The Olympic Delivery Authority; and English Partnerships.
-He has held non-executive roles as chair of both High Speed Two Limited and Sirius Minerals plc.
-In December 2019 he stepped down as non-executive director and chair of the remuneration committee at the Commonwealth Bank of Australia.
+He has held non-executive roles as chair of both High Speed Two Limited and Sirius Minerals plc, and as a non-executive director at the Commonwealth Bank of Australia.

-Current directorships/business interests: Chair of Gatwick Airport Limited and a member of the Council at the London School of Economics.
+Current directorships/business interests: Sir David is a non-executive director of Gatwick Airport Limited and Sydney Airport Limited and a member of the Council at the London School of Economics.
 He is Chair of United Utilities Water Limited.